AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 The Enhanced MTA implementation may impact some of the existing Campaign functionality.
 For more on this, see the [Enhanced MTA specificities](#enhanced-mta-impacts).

+>[!NOTE]
+>
+>If you are an end user of Adobe Campaign and you want to know whether your instance has been upgraded to the Enhanced MTA, contact your internal Campaign administrator.

 ## Frequently asked questions {#enhanced-mta-faq}

 ### Usage and benefits